Fast, Guided Testing

 Perform a complete self-assessment in under 5 minutes—anytime, anywhere.
 No lab.
 No clinician required.

-The Eforto® System enables the monitoring of grip strength, muscle fatigability, and self-perceived fatigue—key biomarkers for assessing Vital Capacity through a simple, guided 5-minute effort test.
+The Eforto® System enables the monitoring of grip strength, muscle fatigability, and self-perceived fatigue—key biomarkers for assessing Vitality Capacity through a simple, guided 5-minute effort test.

 Whether you're a healthcare provider, researcher, health coach, or an older adult, Eforto delivers instant, objective insights in prevention, triage, rehabilitation, disease management and clinical research.